 Not everyone is a morning person, but at 7:30 AM you can count on Raf to be pumping trance music in his office, ready for a big day of chasing his team around to get stuff done.

-Raf, our UX & Mobile Manager, grew up in Poland and began his UX career by single-handedly developing a website without any internet.
+Raf, our Head of UX & Mobile Development, grew up in Poland and began his UX career by single-handedly developing a website without any internet.
 After deciding that life’s too short to stay in one place, Raf uprooted his life to the UK, and then to Australia.
 Since his humble beginnings, Raf has acquired an impressive portfolio with over 15 years of design experience including designing print media, websites and working for various digital agencies.

 He loves helping people make things look cool and pretty.
 If you ask him for help, his go-to response is always an enthusiastic “No problem!”.
 His fabulous design skills are only a part of what he brings to the table; Raf is also up to date with the latest in tech news and gadgets.
 This obsession, however, has lead him to being WAY too excited and spending WAY too much money on the latest gadgets.

-Product Manager A.K.A Product Whisperer
+Head of Product A.K.A Product Whisperer

 During her time at law school, Hilal worked for several different law firms where she absolutely fell in love with LEAP’s software suite.
 It was at this moment when she decided she wanted to work for LEAP.